NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 - Insert illuminance map for visualizing daylight analysis using the Sketchup plugin
 - Use built-in OpenStudio Measure to run daylighting analysis using Radiance, state-of-the-art ray-tracing daylight simulation engine without making a separate model
 - Configure daylight analysis parameters used by radiance simulation
-- Lights in the EnergyPlus model controlled based on daylight available per Radiance
+- Lights in the EnergyPlus model controlled based on daylight available per radiance

 ### Custom Controls
 Within EnergyPlus, advanced controls that are not built-in can be implemented utilizing the [EnergyManagementSystem (EMS)](https://energyplus.net/sites/all/modules/custom/nrel_custom/pdfs/pdfs_v9.2.0/EMSApplicationGuide.pdf) suite of objects.
 This involves defining Sensors and Actuators that interact with building parameters through Programs which are written in the EnergyPlus Runtime Language (ERL), which is based on a common building-controls language.
 OpenStudio supports the creation of EMS programs.